kixxauth/enginemill/docs/current/running_scripts.md

 	return
 ```

-`exports.usage` gives a usage summary of your script.
+* `exports.usage` gives a usage summary of your script.

-`exports.options` defines the options your script accepts.
+* `exports.options` defines the options your script accepts.
 Notice how you can
   create descriptive help text for each option with `description`, indicate
 	required options with `required`, force the parser to keep the value as a
 	string with `forceString`, and indicate boolean options with `boolean`.

-`exports.help` should give a longer explanation of how to use the script.
+* `exports.help` should give a longer explanation of how to use the script.

-And, of course, `exports.main` is the function that Enginemill will call when
+* `exports.main` is the function that Enginemill will call when your script is
-your script is executed.
+  executed.

+## Running The Script
+Running your scripts is easy with the Enginemill command `em run`.
+This is how
+you might run the example above:

+	em run /path/to/my/script --first_name kristoffer --print_date false